Categories

 Fish

 Sailfish are so graceful underwater with their long body and fins, pointy bill, and their incredibly large and striking dorsal fin, or Sail.
-The dorsal fin or Sail is what the Sailfish is known for.
-With this view from above this beautiful Sail looks like it is blowing in the breeze as he gracefully swims past.
+The dorsal fin or sail is what the sailfish is known for.
+With this view from above this beautiful sail looks like it is blowing in the breeze as he gracefully swims past.

 Open Water Encounters